tom-hc-park/tech-challenge/data-engineering/netflix/readme.md

 **Ambyint Technical Assessment – Data Engineer**

-* Create a fork of this repository in your own GitHub account
+* Create a new repository in your own GitHub account that contains source code for project
-* Please consider your git history as this will be reviewed
-* Commit & push code regularly
+* Commit & push code regularly rather than 1 large commit with everything
 * Once complete, please send a link to your repository

-Use the Netflix csv file as your data source.
+Use the netflix_titles.csv file as the initial data source.

-**Stage 1** : Create a database and tables to store the data using a Dimensional Modelled Design in Snowflake using a trial account.
+**Stage 1** : Create a database, schema, and tables based on the netflix_titles.csv data using a Dimensional Modelled Design with a Snowflake trial account.

 Output - Snowflake objects and SQL DDL Scripts

-**Stage 2** : Create an automated process using Snowflake to ELT the data from the csv file into the database.
-Consider that there will be new incremental files land into the source location on a daily basis that require updates in the destination tables.
+**Stage 2** : Create an automated process using Snowflake to ELT the netflix_titles.csv data from the csv file into the tables.

 Output - Snowflake objects SQL DDL Scripts

+**Stage 3** : Create a python program to:
+    1. Generate new source files of the same format as netflix_titles.csv.
+Each new file should contain some new records (with ficticous data) that should be inserted into the dimenstionally modeled tables and some existing records that require updates.
-**Stage 3** : Create a python program that will generate new files of the same format with ficticous records and save them to the source location for automated ingestion to Snowflake.
+    2. The program should save the files to a source location for automated ingestion into Snowflake.

 Output – Python program

-**Stage 4** : Write SQL to validate the data loaded, for example:
+**Stage 4** : Write SQL to validate the data staged and loaded, for example:

-Missing data report

-Invalid / strange data report
+Identify and report any missing, invalid or strange data.
+This can be anything you determine in the provided file or have generated in Stage 3.

 Output - Snowflake Views